XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/resupply.md

 # Resupply/Costumes/Furniture

-### How do I get Black Cards?

-> Just give the duplicate costume.
-Nice and simple.

 ### What if I don't have the doll I have costume for?

 > Make Kalina wear it and give it when the owner comes home.